 sudo mv nvim.appimage /opt/nvim/nvim

-Next, Bash users can append the directory once and reload the shell.
-This script checks if the PATH export already exists in ~/.bashrc to prevent duplicate entries.
-The grep -q command searches quietly (no output), 2>/dev/null suppresses errors if the file doesn’t exist, and the ! negates the result so the command only runs when the path isn’t found:
+Bash users can append the directory once and reload the shell.
+The script below adds a short PATH block with clearly labeled comments so you can remove it later without hunting through the file.
+The grep -q command searches quietly (no output), 2>/dev/null suppresses errors if the file doesn’t exist, and the ! negates the result so the command only runs when the block isn’t present:

 cat <<'EOF' >> ~/.bashrc